nightblade23/FilterCamSwipe/README.md

 # FilterCamSwipe
-Based on the repo from Filter Cam, adding the swipe gesture to apply filter.
+Based on the repo from [FilterCam](https://github.com/nkmrh/FilterCam), adding the swipe gesture to apply filter.